danielinux/llkdd/README.md

 Before starting, it is import to have already experience with C programming.
 C is the Linux Kernel "Lingua Franca".
 Almost 97% the source code is written C and a small part in Assembly.
-A good knowledge about hardware standards and how it works is strongly recommended, specially for device drivers.
+A good knowledge about hardware standards and how it works is strongly recommended, specially for device drivers, as well the operating system theory and concetps.

 ### Coding Style